AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 Visit the [**AEM 6.5 Player Downloads**](https://download.macromedia.com/screens/) page.

 >[!NOTE]
->There is no window mode in Windows player.
+>There is no window mode in Windows Player.
 It is always full screen mode.

 ### Setting up Environment for AEM Screens 6.5.5 Service Pack {#fp-environment-setup}

 >[!NOTE]
->Set up an environment for Windows player if you are using AEM Screens 6.5.5 Service Pack.
+>Set up an environment for Windows Player if you are using AEM Screens 6.5.5 Service Pack.

 Set the **SameSite attribute for the login-token cookies** from **Lax** to **None** from **Adobe Experience Manager Web Console
 Configuration** on all AEM author and publish instances.